vr-voyage/voyage-notes-repository/2022-01/06/TexArray-normals.md

     flags);
 ```

-This ensures that the texture created have exactly the same
+This ensures that created textures have exactly the same
-pixel format, which was one of the main reason why the textures
+pixel format, which was one of the main issue when using
-behaved incorrectly when used as normals.
+the textures as normal maps.
 Some textures were generated as SRGB instead of UNORM, and
 vice-versa.